cam4994/mosbros-casino-frontend/README.md

 ## Features
-* Full stack web application utilizing React on the frontend and Rails on the backend.
+* Full stack web application utilizing React on the frontend and Rails on the backend
-* Users can create account through the application.
+* Users can create account through the application
 * Users can increase/decrease their bet amount
 * Users can view the recommended action as well as the user/dealer odds of busting each hand
 * Users can hit, stay or double